MRFP: Learning Generalizable Semantic Segmentation from Sim-2-Real with Multi-Resolution Feature Perturbation: Experiments

 \subsection{Datasets Description}

-\textbf{Synthetic Datasets} GTAV \cite{richter2016playing} is a synthetic image dataset generated using the GTA-V game engine, comprising of 24966 images with pixel-wise semantic labels, with a resolution of 1914x1052.
+\textbf{Synthetic Datasets:} GTAV \cite{richter2016playing} is a synthetic image dataset generated using the GTA-V game engine, comprising of 24966 images with pixel-wise semantic labels, with a resolution of 1914x1052.
 Similarly, Synthia \cite{ros_synthia_2016} is also a synthetically generated dataset which includes 9400 images with a resolution of 1280x760.
 Meanwhile, Synthia has 6580 training images and 2820 validation images.
 Both datasets have 19 common object categories.

-\textbf{Real-world Datasets} Five real-world datasets are used, namely Cityscapes(C), Foggy Cityscapes (F), BDD-100k (B), Mapillary (M) and Rainy Cityscapes (R).
+\textbf{Real-world Datasets:} Five real-world datasets are used, namely Cityscapes (C), Foggy Cityscapes (F), BDD-100k (B), Mapillary (M) and Rainy Cityscapes (R), maintaining a common label space of 19 classes.
 These datasets are exclusively employed for testing purposes, using their respective validation sets.
 Cityscapes \cite{cordts2016cityscapes} is a large-scale dataset, with the resolution as 2048x1024, which contains 500 validation samples.
-In Foggy Cityscapes\cite{sakaridis2018semantic}, synthetic fog is added to the Cityscapes images to simulate reduced visibility conditions, and contains the 1500 images in validation set based on different foggy settings.
-BDD-100k\cite{yu2020bdd100k} and Mapillary\cite{neuhold2017mapillary} both contain diverse street view images of resolution 1280x720 and 1920x1080 respectively.
-The images in validation set of BDD-100k are 1000 and 2000 for Mapillary.
-For ensuring commonality in the label-space, all datasets have 19 common classes.
+In F \cite{sakaridis2018semantic}, synthetic fog is added to the Cityscapes images to simulate reduced visibility conditions, and contains the 1500 images in validation set based on different foggy settings.
+BDD-100k \cite{yu2020bdd100k} and Mapillary \cite{neuhold2017mapillary} both contain diverse street view images of resolution 1280x720 and 1920x1080 respectively.
+The images in validation set of B are 1000 and 2000 for M.